jeremytammik/tbc/a/1772_autorun.md

 If anything fails to load, the process will fail.

-Therefore the need to log each successful processing and check afterwards that everything worked.
+Therefore the need to log each successful processing and check afterwards that everything worked as expected.

-To answer your qeustions:
+To answer your specific questions:

-- Add conditions, e.g., verify that linked models are loaded?
+- Can I add conditions, e.g., verify that linked models are loaded?

 You can add such a check to your `Process` method and terminate gracefully if something is missing.
 Add the check to the external command first, ensure that it works and does something sensible in manual mode.

 - What if the plugin was modified?
 In that case I usually need to manually press "load plugin" on the popup.
 Can it be automated?

-The warning message can be eliminated completely by signing the DLL.
+The warning message can be eliminated completely by digitally signing the DLL.
 This issue is discussed extensively in the forum thread on [code signing of Revit add-ins](http://forums.autodesk.com/t5/revit-api/code-signing-of-revit-addins/m-p/5981560).
 The solution is documented in the Revit online help section on [digitally signing your Revit add-in](https://help.autodesk.com/view/RVT/2020/ENU/?guid=Revit_API_Revit_API_Developers_Guide_Introduction_Add_In_Integration_Digitally_Signing_Your_Revit_Add_in_html).